pascal-fb-martin/houseclock/README.md

 ## Configuration

-With default options, HouseClock will read from the GPS device at /dev/ttyACM0, listen for HTTP requests on a dynamic tcp port number and handle NTP communication on the ntp udp port (123).
+With default options, HouseClock will read from the GPS device at /dev/ttyACM0, apply a GPS receiver latency of 70ms, listen for HTTP requests on a dynamic tcp port number and handle NTP communication on the ntp udp port (123).

 All these default can be changed through command line options.
 For example, if the GPS device is different, [HousePortal](https://github.com/pascal-fb-martin/houseportal) was not installed and the http port is already in use (httpd is running), one can force other values using the -http-service and -gps options:
 ```
 houseclock -http-service=8080 -gps=/dev/tty0
 ```

-If HousePortal has been installed, you can use the -http-service=dynamic command line option to use a dynamic port number and register a redirection with HousePortal.
-HouseClock does not currently sign its redirect message to HousePortal.
+If HousePortal has been installed, you can let HouseClock use a dynamic port number that it will register with HousePortal.
+(Note that HouseClock does not currently sign its redirect message to HousePortal.)
 The benefit of using HousePortal is that all your local http applications will share access through port 80, without having to manually assign port numbers.
 For example "http://machine/ntp/status" will be redirected to "http://machine:N/ntp/status" (where N is the current HouseClock HTTP port).

-For more information about available options, a complete help is available:
+For more information about the supported options, a complete help is available:
 ```
 houseclock -h
 ````